 New Product Introduction

 New product introduction is the first step in the process of transferring your product design into a full scale manufactured product.
-The NPI space offers a controlled manufacturing environment to debug and fine tune the manufacturing process before it becomes cost prohibitive later in the manufacturing and assembly process.
+The NPI space offers a controlled manufacturing environment to debug and fine tune the manufacturing process.
 This critical step is a low cost solution to mitigating risk early.
-Our goal during this times is to successfully test out the manufacturing and assembly processes and strategy before transferring to pilot or contract manufacturing.
+Our goal during this time is to successfully test out the manufacturing and assembly processes and strategy before transferring to pilot or contract manufacturing.
 By fine tuning and optimizing the process at this step we are able to identify and eliminate issues that could arise during lot builds.
-If you were to skip this critical step and head from DFM/DFA straight into full scale production, you would find yourself wasting more time, money, and effort to correct processes and strategies that are now under manufacturing control.
+If you were to skip this critical step and move from DFM/DFA straight into full scale production, you would find yourself spending more time, money, and effort to correct processes and assembly strategies that could have been optimized earlier.

 Design For Manufacturing / Design For Assembly

 Have a new product introduction question?

 Our engineers are happy to answer any of your technical questions.